inkytonik/dsinfo/README.md

 The macro context must be passed in the first argument list.
 The second argument list must contain the following items:

-* the name of the macro,

-* the name of the object from which the method we want to call comes,
+* the name of the object from which the method we want to call comes, and

-* the name of the method we want to call, and
+* the name of the method we want to call.

-* the expressions that represent the arguments.
-There can be any number of these.

 `makeWithName` works as follows.
 It looks for a `val` or `def` whose definition is exactly macro invocation.